Sections of this Page:

 When a student selects their PhD research group it is expected that the faculty advisor will have research support or other available funding in order to finance tuition, stipend and benefits costs of the degree.

 Students admitted to the Master’s program are expected to secure their own financial support.
 A student may fund his/her education through personal funds, loans, financial aid, fellowships, or through employment at the University.
 The University of Michigan establishes standard student budgets each year to help students plan how they will pay for their graduate program.
 Master’s students are encouraged to seek employment opportunities in other academic departments and around campus.

-There are many fellowship opportunities available that students may qualify for.
-Most fellowship opportunities are available only to PhD students however, master's students are also eligible for certain fellowships.
-There are two categories of fellowships: internal, those that arise from within the University, and external, those that originate from organizations or individuals that are not directly associated with the University.
+There are many fellowship opportunities for graduate students and doing your homework regarding deadlines and requirements is key.
+Most fellowship opportunities are available only to PhD students however, master’s students are also eligible for certain fellowships.
+There are two categories of fellowships: internal, those from within the University, and external, those that originate from organizations or individuals that are not directly associated with the University.

 Internal/U of M Fellowships.
 The source for internal fellowships can originate from the department, the College of Engineering, or the Rackham Graduate School.
 Some of these fellowships require a nomination from the department while others have a self nomination process.
 First year PhD students that are awarded a fellowship as a part of their funding package will usually receive one of the following, highly competitive awards: a departmental fellowship, the Dean’s/Named Fellowship, or the Rackham Merit Fellowships.
 Other available internal fellowships can be found at the sites listed below.
 Email notifications and instructions are also sent to eligible students as award deadlines approach.

 - Horace H. Rackham Graduate School Fellowship office